Community Champions

 When Allan Bryce moved into his new home in Swan Hill, he discovered that it also came with a lot of Queensland fruit fly.

-Find out how Allan managed to eat beautiful fruit this year after taking advice on Qfly management from Tricia Witney, who is a Greater Sunraysia Pest Free Area field officer in the Swan Hill region.
+Find out how Allan managed to eat beautiful fruit this year after taking advice on Qfly management from Tricia Witney, who is a former field officer with Fruit Fly Murray Valley in the Swan Hill region.
 To read the full story click here

 Community banding together to control Queensland fruit fly